(Effective July 1st, 2019)

-The Research and Outreach Committee shall involve itself with seeking and collecting information pertaining to the objectives and to the achievements of the Organization.
-The Research and Outreach Committee shall brainstorm, plan, and execute activities that strengthen and widen the presence of the Organization.
-The Research and Outreach Committee shall seek and identify those competent STEM individuals, institutions, and organizations around the world who may contribute to the mission of the Organization.
-The Research and Outreach Committee shall be composed of at least five members, including the Committee Chair.
+The Research and Development Committee shall collect and analyze information and data pertaining to the activities and to the objectives of the Organization.
+The Research and Development Committee shall brainstorm activities and seek relationships that strengthen and widen the presence of the Organization.
+The Research and Development Committee shall seek and identify those individuals, institutions, and organizations around the world who may contribute to the mission of the Organization.
+Throughout its activities the Committee shall make strategic recommendations to the Board of Directors, to the Officers, and to the Staff of the Organization.
+The Research and Development Committee shall be composed of at least five members, including the Committee Chair.

-The objective of the Finance and Fund Development Committee shall be raising funds and directing the financial practices of the Organization.
-The Finance and Fund Development Committee shall assess the financial status and expenditures of the Organization and shall recommend fiscal policies, annual budgets, reserve funds, and investments of the Organization to the Board of Directors.
-The Finance and Fund Development Committee shall oversee the annual financial audit and annual meetings with the auditor.
-The Treasurer shall chair the Finance and Fund Development Committee, which shall be composed of at least three people, including the Treasurer.
+The objective of the Finance Committee shall be raising funds and directing the financial practices of the Organization.
+The Finance Committee shall assess the financial status and expenditures of the Organization and shall recommend fiscal policies, annual budgets, reserve funds, and investments of the Organization to the Board of Directors.
+The Finance Committee shall oversee the annual financial audit and annual meetings with the auditor.
+The Treasurer shall chair the Finance Committee, which shall be composed of at least three people, including the Treasurer.